ini-bdds/bdqc/README.rst

 The most important fact to understand about BDQC is that **plugins, not the** *framework*, **carry out all within-file analysis of input files.**
-The BDQC framework merely orchestrates the execution of plugins (Plugins_) and performs the final *across-file* analysis, but only plugins examine a files' content.
+The BDQC framework merely orchestrates the execution of plugins and performs the final *across-file* analysis, but only plugins examine a files' content.
 (The BDQC *package* includes several "built-in" plugins which insure